rangle/force-ssl-heroku/README.md

 Heroku does SSL termination at its load balancer.
 However, the internal nodeJS app can tell if the original request was made with HTTP by inspecting headers inserted by Heroku.
-We can use this to redirect to the HTTPS heroku url.
+We can use this to redirect to the HTTPS Heroku url.

 Installation
 ============